 Selling on Facebook is a good option to start with because it’s simple and free.
 The feature defaults to buyers in your local community and has the potential to reach thousands of new customers every day.

 Putting your stuff on Facebook takes little time and effort, which is good.
 There is no protection for either the seller or the buyer, which is not so good.
 You are responsible for all shipping fees and any returns or service issues the customer might have.

-If you find that the marketplace takes off, you might want to try a fulfillment service like dropshipping which does not require you to manage your own inventory.
-That means no need to fork over a big initial investment to buy goods and keep them in stock to have available whenever there’s a sale.
+If you find that the marketplace takes off, you might want to try a fulfillment service like dropshipping, which does not require you to manage your own inventory.
+That means that there is no need to fork over a big initial investment to buy goods and keep them in stock to have available whenever there’s a sale.

 Instead, whenever a customer places an order from your online store, you purchase the product from a third-party supplier, who then ships the product to the customer.
 This method is popular for business owners who are new to the ecommerce world and want to keep online sales simple, manageable, and mostly out of their own hands.